 Loading

-A resilient California can help all communities weather and adjust to climate change, and can help all communities thrive.
-A climate resilient “California for All” requires focused support for those communities most vulnerable to climate threats and experiencing compounding inequities.
-Therefore, one of California’s climate adaptation priorities is to strengthen climate resilience in communities most vulnerable to the climate crisis.
+A climate resilient “California for All” requires focused support for those communities and individuals most vulnerable to climate threats and experiencing compounding inequities.
+Therefore, one of California’s guiding climate adaptation priorities is to strengthen climate resilience in communities most vulnerable to the climate crisis.
+Achieving this priority requires an approach of both procedural equity, where vulnerable communities are empowered to influence planning and investment decisions, as well as distributional equity, where vulnerable communities and individuals, where appropriate, are prioritized for adaptation action to make up for past under-investment.